Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: The VIPER methodology

-where $W_i$ are independent samples from $P_\beta$.
-This approximation offers exact results (up to Monte Carlo error), but is computationally expensive.
-A cheaper approximation is the Wilk's style $\chi^2$ approximation
+where $W_j$ are independent samples from the plug-in measure $P_{\hat{\theta}(\beta, A)}$ based on the maximisers of Proposition~\ref{prop:conditional_posterior} for given $\beta$ and $A$.
+This plug-in strategy yields an approximately calibrated approximation to the (strongly valid) validified possibility in \eqref{eq:validified_posterior} \citep[][Section 5]{martin_possibilistic_2025}, but is computationally expensive.
+A cheaper approximation is the Wilks' style $\chi^2$ approximation

 where $F$ is the cdf of a $\chi^2$ random variable with $1$ degree of freedom.
-The Monte Carlo approximation is preferable in small samples, while the $\chi^2$ approximation performs well in larger samples.
+This approximation is based on asymptotic Gaussianity and is less appropriate whenever the parameter is not point-identified, i.e., when $A$ is not a singleton.
 For a comprehensive treatment, we refer to \cite{martin_possibilistic_2025}.
-The case with non-vacuous prior information is covered in \cite{martin_valid_2023}, where the probability measure $P_\beta$ has to be replaced by a suitable outer measure.
+The case with non-vacuous prior information is covered in \cite{martin_valid_2023}, where the probability measure $P_\theta$ has to be replaced by a suitable outer measure.

+Algorithm~\ref{alg:possibilistic IV} outlines the steps for a single posterior evaluation.
+For multiple posterior evaluations at different values of $\beta$, some of the computations can be shared across evaluations, including the maximum likelihood estimates (lines 2 and 3) and the normalising constant (line 9).